grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     > [!WARNING]
     > Only handle the battery by the plastic frame.
 Bending, twisting, or impacting the battery may damage the battery, damage the device, and/or result in severe personal injury or property damage.
 Always use two hands when handling the battery.
     > [!IMPORTANT]
-    > Place the battery in a location where it cannot be accidentally contacted or damaged.
+    > Place the battery in a location where it can't be accidentally contacted or damaged.
 When replacing the battery dispose of the old battery according to local laws.

 **Procedure – Installation (Battery)**